kimjoar/writings/understanding-backbone.md

  });
 ```

-Now we declare in the constructor what we want to occur when a status is
+Now we can declare in the constructor what we want to happen when a
-added, instead of `addStatus` being responsible for handling success.
+status is added, instead of `addStatus` being responsible for handling
-The only responsibility `addStatus` should have is actually adding a
+success.
+The only responsibility `addStatus` should have is adding a
-status, not handling its outcomes.
+status, not handling its consequences.

-As we no longer have special handling in the `success` callback we can
+As we no longer do any work on `this` in the `success` callback we can
 move the triggering of the event into the `add` method on `Statuses`:

 ```diff